Zum Hauptinhalt springen

 • Fume extraction systems are required for worker safety

-2. Acid Bath (Pickling)
+2. Acid bath (pickling)

 3. Rinsing

-4. Neutralization (Optional)
+4. Neutralization (optional)

-5. Passivation (Optional)
+5. Passivation (optional)

-6. Drying and Final Processing
+6. Drying and finishing

-Types of Pickling
+Types of pickling

-• Continuous Pickling: Used for high-speed processing of steel strips in large production lines
+• Continuous pickling: Used for high-speed processing of steel strips in large production lines

 Summary

-Sonic velocity measurement (ultrasonic method)
+Sound velocity measurement (ultrasound method)

 • Method: An ultrasonic sensor sends a sound wave through the liquid; the transit time is recorded and compared with calibration data